boryanagoncharenko/CssCoco/test.md

  ```
 treehead > treerow > treecell {...}
  ```
- **Actions**:  Find selectors that have html tags as their key selectors; check whether these selectors contain a child selector
+ **Actions**:  Find selectors that have html tags as their key selectors; check whether these selectors contain a child selector.

  ---
 **Description**: Question all usages of the child selector